newrelic/helm-charts/library/common-library/DEVELOPERS.md

 ## _priority-class-name.tpl
 ### `newrelic.common.priorityClassName`
-Like almost everything in this library, it read global and local variables:
+Like almost everything in this library, it reads global and local variables:
 ```yaml
 global:
   priorityClassName: ""